aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 1. Look at other dates forecasted, not just 3 months before.
-2. Improve linear regression models.
-Investigate multicollinearity to see if any other categorical or numerical value had any direct influence on affecting the generated p-values.
+2. Implement linear regression models.
+Investigate multicollinearity to see if any other categorical or numerical value had any direct influence on affecting the generated p-values between forecasted and actual EPS.
 3. Incorporate `eps_fc_terms` into the analysis.
 Look at other forecasts made from different periods, not just 3 months before.
 This would give me a greater insight into EPS forecasting trends made at various points in time before the current fiscal period.
 4. Refocus my broad question to analyze variable relationships occurring during the **Great Recession.** Expand on how firms in the S&P 500 Index and their EPS and EOD prices fluctuate and responded to the stock market shifts in dynamic as a response to the economic recession.